Server + API: Solution Overview

 An API is a way to expose functionality of your application to other applications.
 An application can make a request by sending a message to an endpoint on an API and receive information as a response.

 An API endpoint can be secured or not.
 In our case, since the timesheets are sensitive information that affect reviews and payments, it is important to ensure that only authorized users and applications can call the endpoints on our API.
-When a client application wants to access protected endpoints on an API it needs to present an access token as proof that it has the required permissions for make the call to the endpoint.
+When a client application wants to access protected endpoints on an API, it needs to present an Access Token as proof that it has the required permissions for making the call to the endpoint.

-Subsequently when the client passes along the access token when making requests to the API, the API can query the
+Subsequently, when the client passes along the Access Token when making requests to the API, the API can inspect the

 scope claim to ensure that the required permissions were granted in order to call the particular API endpoint.

 Each Access Token may include a list of the permissions that have been granted to the client.
 When a client authenticates with Auth0, it will specify the list of scopes (or permissions) it is requesting.
 If those scopes are authorized, then the Access Token will contain a list of authorized scopes.

 For example, the timesheet API may accept four different levels of authorization: reading timesheets (scope

 When a client asks the API to create a new timesheet entry, then the Access Token should contain the